Sithum1220/Flick-Ticket-Mobile-App/README.md

-# Welcome Flick ticket Mobile App 👋
+# Welcome To Flick Ticket Mobile App 👋

 Filick is a mobile application built with React Native and Expo for booking movie tickets.
 Users can browse through the latest movies, check showtimes, choose their favorite seats, and book tickets with ease.